5 Back to School Planning Tips for Elementary Teachers

 1. Have a REALISTIC Plan on Paper

-We are masters at lesson plans and following schedules when students are with us.
+You are a master at lesson plans and following schedules when students are around, and you can do the same for your pre-planning days!
 Use this pre-planning time the same way you would use your time during the year.
-Write out your to-do list, and schedule priorities.
-Write down, and stick to, your hours.
-If you only want to be there from 8:00-3:00pm every day, then write the time you arrive and the time you will leave.
-It's been all summer since you've seen all your teacher friends and everyone wants to catch up.
-Plan for that, as you know it is going to happen.
-You know you and your team will be going out to lunch?
+Write out your to-do list, prioritize it, and set your hours.
+If you only want to be there from 8:00-3:00 pm every day, then write it down and stick to it!
+Plan for all the things you know will be coming.
+Catching up with your fellow teachers?
+Know you and your team will be going out to lunch?
 Account for that.
-The meetings, training, and team building exercises are all dreaded, but we know we are expected to do them, so include them on your schedule.
+The meetings, training, and team-building exercises are all dreaded, but we know we are expected to do them, so include them on your schedule.
+It's important you stick to a schedule so you can also get your time to yourself before the students arrive, and you know you will be showing up as your best self!

 2. Set Up Your Classroom LAST

 I know, I know.
-This is your favorite part-decorating and getting everything perfect for your students to arrive.
-Therefore, use this end-game as your motivation to take shorter lunches and to spend less time chatting with coworkers in order to knock everything out to be able to make your classroom as plush as you want.
+This is your favorite part: decorating and getting everything perfect for your students to arrive.
+Decorating is the fun part, but it can also take over your whole day, so use it as your motivation!
+Try to take shorter lunch breaks, spend less time chatting with coworkers, and knock out the boring stuff first!
+Then you can make your classroom as plush as you want.
 But keep in mind, your students are more excited to meet you than they are to critique your classroom walls.

 3. Don't Reinvent the Wheel

 Have you heard this saying before?
 Yes, because there is truth to it!
 Use the layout you used last year, but add to it, tweak it to work for this incoming class.
-Don't try to create everything from scratch.
-My most popular resource is included in the Back to School Math Bundle.
-There are several back to school “Get to know you” resources in here that are sure to save you much valuable time.
+If it worked in your other classes, chances are your new students will love it too!
+But if you want to add something new, don't try to create everything from scratch.
+There are so many resources already available.
+My most popular resource, Math About Me, is included in the Back to School Math Bundle.
+There are several back to school “Get to Know You” resources in here that are sure to save you much valuable time.

 4. Prioritize Your First Few Days

 Now you're probably thinking, "What on Earth does that have to do with teaching?"
-Well, your ideas and plans are still coming to you on the days you have planned, regarding the days you still need to plan.
+Well, your ideas and plans are still coming to you on the days you have planned.
 So, have a few days ready to go and then worry about planning the rest of them as they come.
-Starting a new year is a challenge in itself, so be ahead of the game with a few days of planning, but not stressed when learning a brand new group of students’ names, personalities, and families.
+Starting a new year is a challenge in itself, so be ahead of the game with a few days of planning, but also give yourself permission to figure out the rest as you learn a brand new group of students’ names, personalities, and families.

 5. Get 'em In, Get 'em Fed, Get 'em Home

-For the first day of school, the most important THREE things I focus on are getting them into my classroom, getting them fed lunch, and getting them home correctly.
-Anything aside from these priorities are are not important.
-If this day goes as planned with these three priorities, consider it a huge win!
-I use this FREE Game Day Meet the Teacher Packet in order to gather all of the student information for the first day.
-Transportation is at the top of my list.
-Then, once students come in and are settled, I use this Back to School Math Packet to give the students something to do while I get my transportation list together and anything else I MUST DO first thing.
-This allows me to knock it out early in the day.
+On that first day, transportation is at the top of my list.
+Once students come in and are settled, I use this Back to School Math Packet to give the students something to do while I get my transportation list together and anything else I MUST DO first thing.
+This allows me to knock it out early in the day, so dismissal time is less stressful.